Ibrahima Faye: Career

 Faye and was born in Pout, a small village near the city of Thiès in Senegal.
 Moving to France to pursue his footballing career, he completed his youth development at Gazélec Ajaccio before joining Red Star Saint-Ouen.

-After a season in Ligue 2 and a season in Championnat National with Red Star he left to join Belgian top-flight club K.A.A.
-Gent where he spent three seasons as a first-team regular.
+After a season in Ligue 2 and a season in Championnat National with Red Star he left to join Belgian top-flight club Gent where he spent three seasons as a first-team regular.

-Faye moved back to France in 2004 with Stade Malherbe Caen.
+Faye moved back to France in 2004 with Caen.
 He played 30 league games as Caen suffered relegation to Ligue 2.
 Shortly into the following season, he joined Troyes, becoming a fixture in the team.

 In August 2009 Faye trialled with Stoke City of the English Premiership.
 In October 2009, he also had a trial with Ipswich Town.
 After making a good impression playing for the club's reserves he was in negotiations for a contract.

 In August 2012, Faye joined RE Bertrix of the Belgian third tier.